truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 The "meta contract" is better known as **The Law** -- "the set of currently applicable laws in a country".
 The Law is changed by **Governments** -- people who specialize in lawmaking, and law-enforcing.
 For example, the US Supreme Court [changed gay marriage laws in 2015](https://en.wikipedia.org/wiki/Same-sex_marriage_in_the_United_States), and Congress changed [credit-default-swap laws in 2000](https://en.wikipedia.org/wiki/Commodity_Futures_Modernization_Act_of_2000).

 The government itself can be changed (ie **"Revolutions"**) according to a deeper, even more "meta" ruleset - a "meta-meta-contract" that describes exactly how much governing-error a critical mass of the citizenry will tolerate.
-If you succeed at a deeper layer, it trumps any of the "rules" of the upper layers[^n].
+If you succeed at a deeper layer, it trumps any of the "rules" of the upper layers[^5].
 (The deepest ruleset of all, would simply be the laws of physics.)

-[^n]: As Satoshi discovered when he invented Bitcoin.
+[^5]: As Satoshi discovered when he invented Bitcoin.

 ### D. Definition Review